behzodfaiziev/net-kit/README.md

 ## Inspiration

 NetKit was inspired by the popular [Vexana](https://pub.dev/packages/vexana) package by [VB10](https://github.com/VB10).
-Vexana is a comprehensive network manager for Dart and Flutter that simplifies the process of making HTTP requests.
+Vexana is easy to use network process with dio.
+You can do dynamic model parsing, base error model, timeout and many utility functions.

 ## Features
 - Supports various HTTP methods (GET, POST, PUT, DELETE, PACTH)